DPTI Matters - 9 November 2018

 If you have any comments, suggestions, questions or concerns, please email them to firstname.lastname@example.org.

-Our department is proud to play its part in marking this year’s 100th anniversary of the Armistice which ended the First World War.
+Our department is proud to play its part in marking this year’s one hundredth anniversary of the Armistice which ended the First World War.

 On Sunday at 11am, where safe to do so, Adelaide Metro buses, trains and trams will stop and remain stationary and in silence for one minute as a sign of respect to those who have died as a result of war.
 Services on the Southern Expressway and South Eastern Freeway will not be included, for safety reasons.